davidgfitzgerald/time-tracker/dev/log.md

 This is based on the number of pixels in the display.

-Have put a fair bit of the ground work in now to providing a data display view that should hopefully be more visually appealling that simply a table.
+Have put a fair bit of the ground work in now to providing a data display view that should hopefully be more visually appealling than a simple table.

 ![Time Overlay](/dev/time-overlay.png)